Factsheet: Direct payments

 • using direct payments to buy services

-• writing job descriptions, recruiting staff and doing pre-employment checks
+• writing job descriptions, recruiting personal assistants and doing pre-employment checks

 Contact Independent Lives